Note

 Example with MACE-OFF and t-SNE¶

-function that runs
+function that calculates desciptors

-calculation of desciptors with MACE-OFF and uses
+with MACE-OFF and uses t-SNE for

 the dimensionality reduction.